-The shareholders of the Issuer are:

-- Credit Suisse Group AG, whose head office is at Paradeplatz 8, CH-8001 Zürich, Switzerland, which holds 2.41% of the voting share capital in Credit Suisse International and is the ultimate parent of the consolidated Credit Suisse Group which includes Credit Suisse AG; - ii.
-Credit Suisse AG, a Swiss bank and a leading global bank acting through its registered head office at Paradeplatz 8, CH-8001 Zürich, Switzerland (Zurich Stammhaus) which provides its clients with private banking, investment banking and asset management services worldwide and which directly and indirectly owns 71.32% of the voting share capital in Credit Suisse International: and - iii.
-Credit Suisse AG, Guernsey Branch, whose place of business is at Helvetia Court, Les Echelons, South Esplanade, St Peter Port GY1 3ZQ, Guernsey was established as a Branch of Credit Suisse AG on 1 April 1986 and whose principal activities are deposit taking, bond issuing and lending the funds received within the Credit Suisse Group and which directly and indirectly owns 26.26% of the voting share capital in Credit Suisse International.
+- The shareholders of the Issuer are: - ii.
+UBS Group AG, whose head office is at Bahnhofstrasse 45, 8001 Zurich, Switzerland, which holds 2.411% of the voting share capital in Credit Suisse International and is the ultimate parent of the consolidated Credit Suisse Group which includes Credit Suisse AG: - iii.
+Credit Suisse AG, a Swiss bank and a leading global bank acting through its registered head office at Paradeplatz 8, 8001 Zürich, Switzerland (Zurich Stammhaus) which provides its clients with private banking, investment banking and asset management services worldwide and which directly and indirectly owns 71.322% of the voting share capital in Credit Suisse International; and - iv.
+Credit Suisse AG, Guernsey Branch, whose place of business is at Helvetia Court, Les Echelons, South Esplanade, St Peter Port GY1 3ZQ, Guernsey was established as a Branch of Credit Suisse AG on 1 April 1986 and whose principal activities are deposit taking, bond issuing and lending the funds received within the Credit Suisse Group and which directly and indirectly owns 26.267% of the voting share capital in Credit Suisse International.

-There is trading of shares in the Issuer between these shareholders and therefore the respective shareholdings will change from time to time, although the Issuer will remain an indirect wholly owned subsidiary of Credit Suisse Group AG.
+There is trading of shares in the Issuer between these shareholders and therefore the respective shareholdings will change from time to time, although the Issuer will remain an indirect wholly owned subsidiary of UBS.